Section Image

 Lancaster

-Established as a town in 1833 by an act of the New York State Legislature, Lancaster is a town located just 14 miles east of Buffalo and is an outer ring suburb of the city.
-The area is home to multiple large parks, a Niche A-minus rated school district, and is starting to see some developments in its downtown village area.
+Established as a town in 1833 by an act of the New York State Legislature, Lancaster is located just 14 miles east of Buffalo and is an outer-ring suburb of the city.
+The area is home to multiple large parks and a school district rated an A-minus by Niche, and it's starting to see some developments in the downtown village area.
 “It is a big town with many people, but everyone knows everyone,” says Lisa Myers, a real estate salesperson with Keller Williams Realty – Lancaster, who was raised in the town.
 “I know I may be a bit partial to it, but it has that hometown feel.
 They have done a good job of revitalizing the village area over the last three to five years, and more events and things are happening there.”

 Winding suburban subdivisions